MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/implementing-security.md

 - Each session with a transport provider is associated by MAPI with a discrete section in the user's profile.
 The transport provider can use the [IMAPISupport::OpenProfileSection](imapisupport-openprofilesection.md) method to gain access to this section, which can be used to store any information associated with this session, including credentials.

-- With multiple installed transport providers, it is not necessarily true that the user only has a single e-mail address.
-A user can have a separate e-mail address for each installed transport provider or can have a different address for each session on a single provider.
+- With multiple installed transport providers, it is not necessarily true that the user only has a single email address.
+A user can have a separate email address for each installed transport provider or can have a different address for each session on a single provider.

 For more information about storing credentials in profile sections, see [Message Services and Profiles](message-services-and-profiles.md) and [IProfSect : IMAPIProp](iprofsectimapiprop.md).